Cl4sm/CSE576_Project/submission/README.md

 ### Tokenizer
 There are two tokenizers in this project.
 One is `CTokenizer`, and the other is `IDATokenizer`.
 `CTokenizer` is used to tokenize C source code.
-To run it, one can do:
+It can be invoked as
 ```
 from placeholder import CTokenizer
 tokenizer = CTokenizer()